elatov/elatov.github.io/_posts/2017-10-22-using-flannel-with-coreos.md

 	22:31:56.539387 02:42:38:11:9f:bf > 02:42:0a:02:25:0d, ethertype IPv4 (0x0800), length 74: 10.2.37.1.54980 > 10.2.37.13.12345: Flags [S], seq 3436635296, win 29200, options [mss 1460,sackOK,TS val 7733117 ecr 0,nop,wscale 7], length 0
 	22:31:56.539425 02:42:0a:02:25:0d > 02:42:38:11:9f:bf, ethertype IPv4 (0x0800), length 54: 10.2.37.13.12345 > 10.2.37.1.54980: Flags [R.], seq 0, ack 3436635297, win 0, length 0

-So if any converted containers was using the old bridge IPs they will have to be updated.
+So if any converted containers were using the old bridge IPs they will have to be updated.

 ### Converting docker-compose.yml to use the network bridge